the video & interactive library - everything at a glance

 vectors example #2

-The magnitude of the resultant is given by using Pythagoras' Theorem:
+The magnitude of the resultant is given using Pythagoras' Theorem:

 vectors magnitude #2